Jay Rodgers: Playing career

 Rodgers attended Indiana University Bloomington, where he played quarterback for the Indiana Hoosiers football team from 1996 to 1998.
+He started 15 games in total for the Hoosiers.
 In 1999, he transferred to Missouri State.
+He was named the team MVP for Missouri State after setting several single-season passing records during the 1999 season.

 Coaching career

 Denver Broncos

 After spending 2009–2011 as an assistant coach, Rodgers was promoted to defensive line coach following former coach Wayne Nunnely's retirement after three years with the Broncos.
 In 2012, the Broncos went 13–3 and won the AFC West for the second year in a row.
 They would go on to lose in the Divisional round to the Baltimore Ravens 38–35.
 Under Rodgers' coaching, defensive end Elvis Dumervil made the Pro Bowl.

-During the 2013 offseason, the Broncos drafted defensive lineman Sylvester Williams & Quanterus Smith in the 1st (28th pick) and 5th (146th pick) rounds of the 2013 NFL draft.
+During the 2013 offseason, the Broncos drafted defensive lineman Sylvester Williams and Quanterus Smith in the 1st (28th pick) and 5th (146th pick) rounds of the 2013 NFL draft.
 In 2013 the Broncos went 13–3 again and won the AFC West for the third consecutive year.
 They would go on to Super Bowl XLVIII and lost to the Seattle Seahawks 43–8.

 Prior to the 2014 season, the Broncos signed defensive end DeMarcus Ware.
 That year, the Broncos went 12–4 and won the AFC West for the fourth time.
 They would go on to lose in the Divisional Round against the Indianapolis Colts 24–13.
 Ware would make the Pro Bowl under Rodgers' tutelage.
 After this season, head coach John Fox was fired and his staff was laid off.